mindspore-lab/mindcv/README.md

 To get started with MindCV, please see the [transfer learning tutorial](tutorials/finetune.md), which will give you a quick tour on each key component and the train/validate/predict pipelines.

-Below is a few code snippets for your taste.
+Below are a few code snippets for your taste.

 ```python
 >>> import mindcv